LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: Introduction

-Hybrid strategies that couple global exploration with local refinement have been extensively studied in the last decades \cite{diouane2023trego, eriksson2019scalable, jones1993lipschitzian, mcleod2018optimization, regis2007improved}.
-Most approaches typically alternate between local and global phases based on predefined success criteria, such as sufficient decrease conditions, or thresholds on the acquisition function values.
+Hybrid strategies combining global exploration and local refinement have been widely studied \cite{brunzema2025bayesqp, diouane2023trego, eriksson2019scalable, jones1993lipschitzian, mcleod2018optimization, regis2007improved}.
+Most approaches alternate between global and local phases based on predefined criteria, such as sufficient decrease or acquisition thresholds.
+For instance, \citet{mcleod2018optimization} use BO to minimize the overall regret, followed by a local refinement phase triggered by an acquisition-based rule.
+However, such sequential design introduces an allocation problem: how to balance exploration and refinement without prior knowledge of the objective.
+Misspecified switching rules can lead to premature exploitation or conversely insufficient refinement, hence degrading performance.

-Several methods explicitly combine BO with trust regions, or other local optimization techniques.
-TREGO \cite{diouane2023trego}, for instance, integrates a trust region algorithm with BO, and triggers local steps only when a global step fails to decrease the objective value sufficiently.
-While effective, this failure-driven switching may delay local refinement, even when a promising local basin has already been identified, and ties local refinement to the inability of the global strategy to improve, rather than to an explicit comparison of local and global improvement potential.

-LABCAT \cite{visser2025labcat} is another trust region BO technique that relies on rotation alignment of the box trust region based on principal components.
-The method adaptively discards data points outside the active trust region, which reduces the numerical cost of GP conditioning.
-However, as noted by the authors, LABCAT is best viewed as a robust local optimization routine rather than a truly global search.
-Indeed, discarding points outside of the trust region prevents the global overview of the search space.

-TuRBO \cite{eriksson2019scalable} addresses scalability by maintaining multiple independent trust regions, each equipped with a local GP surrogate.
-Although effective in high-dimensional settings, this approach fragments the global modeling of the objective function and relies on restarts to reintroduce global exploration.
-Related extensions \cite{chen2025enhancing} incorporate Newton-type local solvers but similarly relocate trust regions only intermittently via global acquisition optimization.

-BLOSSOM \cite{mcleod2018optimization} relies on global regret minimization, and combines global BO with local search.
-It enters the local phase once the regret condition is satisfied and then terminates after local refinement.

-BADS \cite{acerbi2017practical} combines BO with mesh adaptive direct search \cite{audet2006mesh}, alternating between local BO searches and global exploration over a discretized mesh based on repeated local failures.

-In contrast to these approaches, LAGO considers global and local candidates \emph{simultaneously} at every iteration and selects between them based on predicted improvement.
-This removes the need for explicit phase switching or failure detection and enables local exploitation as soon as it becomes competitive, including in early stages of the optimization.
-Moreover, LAGO explicitly decouples local refinement from global exploration.
-Local trust region steps are not influenced by the global GP surrogate, except for the initialization of the trust region, and are allowed to proceed aggressively without causing ill-conditioning of the global GP, thereby avoiding clustering-induced numerical instability due to the local refinement.
-At the same time, selective incorporation of local information preserves a coherent global surrogate that continues to guide exploration.

-Conceptually, LAGO can then be viewed in two complementary ways: (i) as an enhancement of BO that improves local convergence while reducing the risk of numerical instability due to local refinement, and (ii) as a globalization strategy for classical nonlinear optimization, in which the global surrogate guides exploration and enables escapes from suboptimal regions.